Illamapalooza/memor/memor-technical-documentation.md

 Authentication & Authorization:

-- Firebase Authentication for user management
+- Firebase SDK for user management and authentication
-- JWT-based authentication for API requests
 - Role-based access control for administrative functions
 - Session management with secure token storage

 Data Protection:

-- Field-level encryption for sensitive data
+- Firebase SDK for data protection and rules
 - HTTPS for all API communications
 - Secure storage of API keys using environment variables
 - Data minimization principles applied throughout